This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Identifying Problem Feeders

-Watch for consistent food refusal, where your snake either ignores prey or shows stress behaviors like excessive hiding or striking.
+Start by tracking consistent food refusal, where your snake ignores prey or exhibits stress behaviors like excessive hiding or striking.
+Appetite changes are another clue—your snake might sniff food without striking or turn away entirely.

 Strategies for Encouraging Eating